provencher/W15/Tutorial10/Scheduler.md

 2. Lock

 ---
+# Multithreading with I/O overlap
+- Read 100 files, convert and store back
+- Read/Write file do not use CPU
+- Convert using CPUs

+Can make program **faster** even with 1 CPU

+---
 # More responsive
-- Response time is reduced with multithreading
+- Responsiveness is often enhanced with multithreading
-- GUI application requires small responsive time
+- GUI application requires responsiveness